kube-burner/kube-burner/README.md

 All measurements support the esIndex option that describe the ES index where metrics will be indexed.
 'kube-burner' supports the following measurements so far:

-* pod-latency: It collects pod startup phases **latency metrics in ms**.
-This measurement can be enabled with:
+* pod-latency: It collects pod startup phases, these **latency metrics are in ms**.
+Can be enabled with:

 ```yaml
     measurements: